RHD2 (rabbit haemorrhagic disease variant two)

 RHD2 presents even fewer symptoms than the initial strain of the virus.
 It can result in sudden death, although there are many other causes of this in rabbits.
 Consequently, the real incidence of RHD2 is unknown, especially as most cases are suspected rather than confirmed with tests.
 Little can be done to save other companion rabbits from suffering the same fate thereafter and the disease can spread even further without careful decontamination.

-If there are symptoms present, although rare, they can include fever, lethargy, loss of appetite and spasms.
+If there are symptoms present, although rare, they can include:

 How is RHD2 spread?